maniaclab/maniaclab.github.io/team.md

 categories:
     columns: 3
     title: Lab members
-    subtitle: We work at the intersection of large scale data-intensive experiments and the development and operation of advanced cyberinfrastructure to accelerate science.
+    subtitle: We work at the intersection of large scale data-intensive experiments and the development and operation of advanced cyberinfrastructure they demand.
 ---

 ##### Morbi varius in accumsan blandit, elit ligula velit, luctus mattis ante nulla nulla.